📊 Projekt

 • Use of KI software (e.g. TensorFlow) for controlling technical systems

-• Development of learning pathways for internships and independent implementation in small groups
+• Development of didactic concepts and learning pathways for internships

 • Practical approach to creating and preprocessing training and test data